(Also known as Arthroscopic Knee Surgery, Knee Arthroscope)

 Other intervention following knee arthroscopy

 Despite appropriate physiotherapy management, some patients fail to improve adequately following surgery.
 When this occurs the treating physiotherapist or doctor can advise on the best course of management.
-This may include further investigations, pharmaceutical intervention, corticosteroid injection, or further surgery.
+This may include further investigations (such as X-Rays, Ultrasound, CT scan or MRI), pharmaceutical intervention, corticosteroid injection, the use of natural supplements (such as fish oil or tumeric), chronic pain management or further surgery.
 In patients with significant knee arthritis, who experience ongoing pain and disability, total knee replacement surgery may be indicated.

 Exercises following knee arthroscopy